-Since programmatic advertising strategies don’t involve interpersonal negotiations, publishers and advertisers need a robust infrastructure to acquire and put inventory up for sale, track the bidding process, and monitor the results of the campaign.
+Since programmatic advertising strategies don’t involve interpersonal negotiations, publishers and advertisers need a robust infrastructure to acquire and put inventory up for sale, track the bidding process, and monitor the campaign results.

 There are three main actors in the programmatic advertising process:

-- SSP — a supply-side platform helps publishers manage ad inventory and choose, which ad spots they want to auction, sell on a private marketplace, or with a guarantee.
+Helps publishers manage ad inventory and choose which ad spots they want to auction, sell on a private marketplace, or with a guarantee.

 Step 1.
-The start of all programmatic advertising events is triggered by website visitors.
-Although users don’t notice that, as soon as they visit the platform, the buying-selling process starts.
+Website visitors trigger the start of all programmatic advertising events.
+However, users don’t notice that the buying-selling process starts as soon as they visit the platform.
 The tracking stage is mind-blowingly fast — it usually takes milliseconds.

 Step 2.
 As soon as the visitor chooses the website, the publisher lists the available inventory up for sale.
-An advertiser, on the other hand, will be able to choose the spot using the supply-side platform.
-Keep in mind that this process is automated — hence, you don’t actually have to choose inventory manually.
+On the other hand, an advertiser will be able to choose the spot using the supply-side platform.
+Remember that this process is automated — hence, you don’t have to choose inventory manually.

 Step 3.
-To make sure that the platform matches the advertiser’s interests, the algorithms employed by the SSP analyze the user’s demographics, interests, and on-site behavior by reading cookies.
-By matching the inventory to advertisers’ needs this way, programmatic advertising allows business owners to get ads in most relevant places.
+To ensure that the platform matches the advertiser’s interests, the algorithms employed by the SSP analyze the user’s demographics, interests, and on-site behavior by reading cookies.
+By matching the inventory to advertisers’ needs this way, programmatic advertising allows business owners to get ads in the most relevant places.

 Step 4.
-After the analysis of the inventory and the platform’s users, the worth of every single user is assessed.
+After analyzing the inventory and the platform’s users, the worth of every user is assessed.
 Based on that, a starting cost per impression is calculated.

 Step 5.
 After knowing the user value of a given platform, an advertiser submits a bid to the demand-side platform.
 A publisher, on the other hand, sorts through all bids and chooses the winning one.

-Depending on the type of real-time bidding a publisher chose, an advertiser might either have to pay the swimming bid or the second-highest one plus a fixed fee.
+Depending on the type of real-time bidding a publisher chooses, an advertiser might have to pay the swimming bid or the second-highest one plus a fixed fee.

 Step 6.
 After the owner of the inventory is known, both the publisher and the advertiser are notified.
 The ad is later redirected to a website’s server and published.
 It takes about 250 milliseconds to complete the entire process.